informalsystems/quartz/cli/README.md

-    build       Build the contract and enclave binaries start       Configure Gramine, sign, and start the enclave binary deploy      Deploy the WASM binary to the blockchain and call instantiate run         Run the enclave handler, and expose a public query server for users handshake   Run the handshake between the contract and enclave
+    build       Build the contract and enclave binaries start       Configure Gramine, sign, and start the enclave binary deploy      Deploy the WASM binary to the blockchain and call instantiate handshake   Run the handshake between the contract and enclave
 ```